Ladbroke Grove rail crash: Aftermath

-The recommendations of Lord Cullen's inquiry into the accident led to the creation in 2003 of the Rail Safety and Standards Board and in 2005 of the Rail Accident Investigation Branch in addition to the Railway Inspectorate.
-Standards-setting, accident investigation and regulatory functions were thenceforth clearly separated, on the model of the aviation industry.
+The recommendations of Lord Cullen's inquiry into the crash led to the creation in 2003 of the Rail Safety and Standards Board and in 2005 of the Rail Accident Investigation Branch, in addition to the Railway Inspectorate.
+Standards-setting, accident investigation and regulatory functions were from then on clearly separated, on the model of the aviation industry.

-On 5 April 2004, Thames Trains was fined a record £2 million after admitting violations of health and safety law in connection with the accident and ordered to pay £75,000 in legal costs.
+On 5 April 2004, Thames Trains was fined a record £2 million after admitting violations of health and safety law in connection with the crash and ordered to pay £75,000 in legal costs.

-On 31 October 2006, Network Rail (the successor body to Railtrack, formed in the wake of a subsequent train crash at Hatfield) pleaded guilty to charges under the Health and Safety at Work Act 1974 in relation to the accident.
+On 31 October 2006, Network Rail (the successor body to Railtrack, formed in the wake of a subsequent train crash at Hatfield) pleaded guilty to charges under the Health and Safety at Work etc. Act 1974 in relation to the accident.
 It was fined £4 million on 30 March 2007 and ordered to pay £225,000 in legal costs.

 Signal SN109 was brought back into service in February 2006.
 It and many other signals in the Paddington area are now single-lens type signals.

 A memorial garden and cenotaph has been created, partially overlooking the site, accessible from a supermarket car park, at 51.5251°N 0.2160°W.

 Heavy damage to power car 43011 saw it written off, officially withdrawn in November.
 After the completion of the inquiry it was cut up by Sims Metals in Crewe, Cheshire in June 2002.
 The Turbo unit was written off, the front two cars were scrapped; the rear car was undamaged, able to be used for spare parts.